 It’s no surprise to find fleas or ticks on your pet’s skin after they spend time outdoors.
 However, can fleas bother humans after your pets come inside?
 Do fleas fly from their fur onto our hair and skin?

 Fleas need a mammal’s blood to facilitate reproduction.
-Without an unwilling host’s blood, fleas wouldn’t be able to lay eggs.
+Without an unwilling host’s blood, fleas couldn’t lay eggs.
 Fleas will even leave their eggs behind on your animals, so their young have an easy meal once hatched.

 Instead of feasting on blood, young fleas will consume the discarded waste left behind by adult fleas.
 Also called “flea dirt,” the larvae regularly eats feces to survive and grow.

 Can fleas do the same to people?
 You may feel a phantom itch once you see your dog or cat scratching!
-While they’re more likely to feast on animals, fleas can also bite humans.
+While fleas are more likely to feast on animals, they can also bite humans.

 How Did I Get a Flea Infestation?